-Some people with diabetes are at risk for developing more severe symptoms if they contract Covid-19.
-This is especially true for people with diabetes who are elderly, or have lung or heart conditions, or whose blood sugar levels are consistently high.
+People with diabetes are at risk to get more severe flu or Covid-19 symptoms.
+This is especially true for people with diabetes who are elderly, or have a lung or heart condition, or whose blood sugar levels are consistently high.
 For more information about Covid-19, how to reduce your exposure to the virus, and how to respond if you do become exposed, please read Diabetes Canada’s FAQ about COVID-19 and Diabetes.

-Drink lots of water, about 6 to 8 cups.
+DRINK LOTS OF WATER, ABOUT 6 TO 8 CUPS.
 This helps flush germs out of your body.
 This also helps prevent dehydration, which can happen if your blood sugar is high.
 When you’re dehydrated, tiny cracks can form inside your nose.
-Viruses now have an easy way of getting in your body.
+Viruses now have an easy way to get in your body.

-Eat a healthy diet to help keep your immune system strong.
-Restaurants are closed, you are home more, this is a time to have some fun with healthy home cooking.
+EAT A HEALTHY DIET.
+Many restaurants are closed, you are home more, this is a time to have some fun with healthy home cooking.
 Cook soups and stews and vegetable stir-fries.
 Choose foods rich in vitamin C and A and antioxidants (like oranges, sweet peppers, broccoli, garlic and onions).
 Vitamin D may also have a role in a healthy immune system.
 Good dietary sources of Vitamin D are milk, fish and margarine.
-Sunlight is our best source of vitamin D, so if you are able to get out for a walk, while maintaining social distance, this is ideal.
-If you are isolated in an apartment or house, open a window or sit on a balcony to get sunlight.
+A walk outdoors in the sunlight is our best source of vitamin D.

-Limit or avoid alcohol and smoking.
-These make you more susceptible to illness.
-Also, when you are smoking or drinking, you recover more slowly.
-Smoking and vaping have direct negative effects on the lungs and Covid-19 also affects the lungs.
-If you are a smoker or vaper, now is the time to try and cut back or reach out to your pharmacist by phone to get nicotine replacement products to start on a quit journey.
+LIMIT OR AVOID ALCOHOL AND SMOKING.
+These make you more likely to get ill, and they will slow your recovery.
+Smoking and vaping are bad for the lungs and Covid-19 also hurts the lungs.
+If you are a smoker or vaper, now is the time to try and cut back or reach out to your pharmacist to get nicotine replacement products to start on a quit journey.